PrernaKukreti/export-file-system/README.md

-# ExportFileSystem
+# Export File System

 This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.1.8.
 This application allows user to export the selected files.
 - Re-usable components such as Export and Dashboard.
-The Export popup is a highly generic component that can be used as-is.
+The Export alert popup is a highly generic component that can be used as-is.
 - SCSS variables are used for easier maintenance and reusability.
 - Unit test cases ensure 100% coverage.
+- Added disclaimer - only available files can be downloaded

 ------------------------------------------------------------------------------------------------------------------------------
 ## Prerequisites